KDE/ocean-sound-theme/README.md

 - **Generic_beep**: Use when you need the computer to beep for some reason (e.g. When Audible bell is enabled in the accessibility settings).

+- **Generic_positive**: Used for positive/turn on/enable actions throughout KDE Plasma.
+Prefer using the specific sounds for un/plugging devices and power over this one.

+- **Generic_negative**: Used for negative/turn off/disable actions throughout KDE Plasma.
+Prefer using the specific sounds for un/plugging devices and power over this one.

 - **Error**: Play when an error occurs (e.g. Could not save file).

 - **Error_serious**: Play when an unrecoverable error happens (e.g. The program has crashed).